N26: Security incidents

-In December 2016, Vincent Haupert, a research fellow in computer science from the University of Erlangen-Nuremberg, demonstrated how he could take advantage of security vulnerabilities in order to get access to N26 users' accounts.
+In December 2016 the research fellow in computer science from the University of Erlangen-Nuremberg Vincent Haupert demonstrated how he could take advantage of security vulnerabilities in order to get access to N26 users' accounts.

 Haupert had already notified N26 of the vulnerabilities back in September 2016.

 N26 acknowledged the issues and claimed that they had been fixed before they became public, adding that no user account had actually been compromised.

 In March 2019, German media reported that customers who had their account credentials stolen found it difficult to contact the bank and resolve the situation.
 Customer advocates reported that there was a growing number of complaints from phishing victims who were unable to access their accounts and found it difficult to contact the bank.
 In a widely reported case N26 took more than two weeks to restore access for a customer who had €80,000 stolen from his account.
 The reports raised the question if the rapid growth of the bank had left it ill-equipped to deal with the increasing number of support cases.